tomsstuff101/reminders/README.md

 ``` $ sudo /usr/local/mysql/support-files/mysql.server start ```

-You should now have a mysql promt i.e.
+You should now have a mysql prompt i.e.

 ``` mysql > ```